ryanariddle/proj1/answers.md

 	We passed in back, which works because you have already been at that page, so you know it's there.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.
+	errors.full_messages.to_sentence is an error log and the command takes this log and prints it with the to_sentence command

 # Give us feedback on the project and decal below!